hoodedapollo/GPpackages/README.md

 $ roslaunch miro_oa_behaviour obstacle_avoidance_to_miro.launch
 ```

-main parameters in the launch file:
+set this parameter in the launch file:
 * robot_name
     * sim01
     * rob01
+* control parameters

+This is helpful for tuning the pid for the real miro.

 #### Coordination

-To run the overall architecture  you do not publish command directly to miro as in the above
+To run the overall architecture commands are not published directly to miro as in the above
-sections but you provide them to the cordiation node.
+sections but they are provided to the cordiation node.
 This is what the oa_gb_simple_coordination.launch file does.

-### Parameters Explanation

-Explanation of most of the parameters you will encounter in the launch files

-* robot_name
-    * sim01 is the name of the simulated robot in gazebo
-    * rob01 is the name of the real miro

-* control parameters for obstacle avoidance

-* rate:is the rate at which the nodes which use this parametr run

 ## Acknowledgments